Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

-The sheet named "Time Period Factors" should contain all the factors for converting from the annual matrices to the time periods for each model segment, see Ian Williams' technical note[^lgvn_design] for more detail on each segment.
+The sheet named "Time Period Factors" should contain all the factors for converting from the annual matrices to the time periods for each model segment.
 The table should contain one factor for each time period / segment combination, a list of the required columns is given below.